 popflick logo

-Even if you have not seen a Roger Corman production, chances are his work has defined our film diet in ways we can quite fathom.
-Bertrand Tressier’s documentary “Roger Corman, The Pope of Pop Cinema,” now streaming on Popflick, shed some light on his influence.
-It is a killer primer on the career of this producer, and true to the spirit of his movies: cheap, thoroughly entertaining, and short enough to do its job and leave you wanting more.
+Even if you have not seen a Roger Corman production, chances are his work has defined your film diet in ways we can quite fathom.
+Bertrand Tressier's documentary "Roger Corman, The Pope of Pop Cinema," shed some light on his influence.
+It is a killer primer on the career of this producer and true to the spirit of his indie movies: cheap, thoroughly entertaining, and short enough to do its job and leave you wanting more.

 Engineering a Hollywood Maverick

-“Roger Corman: The Pope of Cinema” covers his early fascination with film and how he turned his back on a career in engineering to follow his own path into the seven arts.
-He started in the industry as a menial messenger boy at Fox Studios and rose to script reader.
-Stifled off credit on a script, he took his payment to self-finance his directorial debut: “The Beast with a Million Eyes” (1955).
-It set the template for his career: work with a small budget on popular genres and turn a nifty return in the process, and what a career it has been.
+"Roger Corman: The Pope of Cinema" covers his early fascination with film and how he turned his back on a career in engineering to follow his path into show business.
+He started as a messenger boy at Fox Studios and rose to script reader.
+Stifled off credit on a script, he took his payment to self-finance his directorial debut: "The Beast with a Million Eyes" (1955).
+It set the template for his career: make low budget movies in popular genres and turn a nifty return in the process.
+And what a career it has been!
 According to IMDB, in 68 years, the man has amassed over 500 credits as a producer and 56 as a director.
-A new action movie, “Crime City,” is in the works.
+A new action movie, "Crime City," is in the works.
 It will be his 513th film produced.
-Good luck to whoever aims to do a retrospective of his work.
+Good luck to whoever aims to do a retrospective of his career.

 Tressier’s documentary is conservative in form, with plenty of movie clips and archive photos.
 Talking-head interviews of key collaborators drive the narrative.
 We meet the wife and co-producer Julie Corman, but also more recognizable filmmakers who got their first shot behind the camera in Corman films, like Allan Arkush, Joe Dante, and Oscar-winner Ron Howard.